kalebalebachew/docs/README.md

-# Replay API Documentation
+# Replay API Documentation with FumaDocs

-This repository contains the **Replay API** documentation built with **Next.js** and **Fumadocs**.
+This repository contains the **Replay API** documentation i built trying out **Fumadocs**.
-- It offers detailed guides on how to use the Replay API, including installation, middleware integration, and customizable retry strategies for failed HTTP requests.
+** It offers detailed guides on how to use the Replay API, including installation, middleware integration, and customizable retry strategies for failed HTTP requests.